Reginald042/AI-Sales-Support-Telegram-Chatbot/README.md

 📦 Automated order creation

-📊 Order logging in Google Sheets
+📊 Order logging in supabase SQL

 📧 Automatic Gmail notifications for the sales team